South Africas ANC Kicks Off Election Season - UrduPoint

 "I like Ramaphosa, but I like Zuma more," she said.

-Tainted by scandal and facing corruption allegations, the 81-year-old remains very popular in the province, where many identify with his traditional mores.

-More than 60 percent of voters there approve of him, according to the Social Research Foundation.
+Tainted by scandal and facing corruption allegations, 81-year-old Zuma retains the approval of 60 per cent of KwaZulu-Natal voters, according to the Social Research Foundation.

-His new radical Umkhonto We Sizwe (MK), or Spear of the Nation, party could win about 20 percent of the vote in the province, the pollster said.
+His new Umkhonto We Sizwe (MK), or Spear of the Nation, party could win about 20 per cent in the province, the pollster said.

 "He really is a magnet for people who have become alienated from the ANC," said Booysen.